 We have increased our renewable energy generating capacity by installing 7 MW solar PV during 2023 and by utilising 7.8% biomass in our cogeneration boiler fuel mix at Eti Soda.
 We have also improved our overall energy efficiency through the production debottlenecking project at Kazan Soda as well as installing new lighting systems, variable drive pumps, and using alternative cooling fan technology.
-In the medium to long-term, we have identified opportunities and clean cooking, will be met in full and on time.

-to increase our total solar PV and wind power generating capacity to approximately 250 MW by 2032, and identified initiatives to further optimise our production efficiency and logistics through the use of rail transportation within Türkiye and by using larger, and therefore fewer, vessels to reduce emissions on our exported volumes.
+In the medium to long-term, we have identified opportunities to increase our total solar PV and wind power generating capacity to approximately 250 MW by 2032, and identified initiatives to further optimise our production efficiency and logistics through the use of rail transportation within Türkiye and by using larger, and therefore fewer, vessels to reduce emissions on our exported volumes.